umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-azure-dev-ops.md

 ---
 versionFrom: 8.0.0
-versionTo: 9.0.0
+versionTo: 8.0.0
 meta.Title: "Setting up a CI/CD Build and Deployment Pipeline Using Azure DevOps" meta.Description: "Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using Azure DevOps"
 ---

 # Setting up CI/CD build server with Azure DevOps

-In this section we provide a full example on how Umbraco Deploy can be utilized as part of a build and deployment pipeline using Azure DevOps, which you can use or adapt for your needs.
+In this section we provide a full example on how Umbraco Deploy running on Umbraco 8 can be utilized as part of a build and deployment pipeline using Azure DevOps, which you can use or adapt for your needs.

 ## Discussion on the Provided Example